zhuqunxi/NDDE/README.md

 # PyTorch Implementation of Neural Delay Differential Equations (NDDEs)
-The source code of NDDEs will being released.
+The source code of NDDEs will be released.
 If you have any question about this software, please contact Qunxi Zhu (qxzhu16@fudan.edu.cn).

 ## References